 There are two ways a video can end up being unavailable when Restricted Mode is turned on.

-- Primarily, our automated system looks at signals like the video’s metadata, title, and the language used in the video.
+- Primarily, our automated system checks signals like the video’s metadata, title, and the language used in the video.

-- Additionally, some videos may not be available in Restricted Mode as a result of human reviewers applying an age-restriction to a video.
+- Also, some videos may not be available in Restricted Mode as a result of human reviewers applying an age restriction to a video.

-Videos containing potentially mature content will not be shown to viewers who have Restricted Mode turned on.
+Videos containing potentially adult content will not be shown to viewers who have Restricted Mode turned on.